maximerenou/php-bing-ai/README.md

 First, you need to sign in on bing.com and get your `_U` cookie.

+> ❗ Make sure you send a first message to Bing Chat before using your cookie (CAPTCHA bypass)

 <details>
   <summary>How to get this cookie?</summary>

 1. Navigate to bing.com
 2. Sign in using your Microsoft account
+3. Back on bing.com, go to Bing Chat page and send a message (CAPTCHA verification occurs sometimes)
-3. Back on bing.com, right-click and select "Inspect" - the browser console appears
+4. Then, right-click and select "Inspect" - the browser console appears
 4. Go to "Application" tab
 5. Select "Cookies" > "https://www.bing.com" in the sidebar
 6. Search for "_U" cookie